-Now, let’s start off with the price, this is $5.99.
-This is along the same price as Trader Joe’s Lavender Salt Scrub, however that product is 20 ounces, while this is only 8 ounces.
+Now, let's start off with the price, which is $5.99.
+This is along with the same price as Trader Joe's Lavender Salt Scrub, however, that product is 20 ounces, while this is only 8 ounces.
 This is a sugar scrub and that is a salt scrub.
 The aroma is a matter of personal preference.

 However, let's have a really honest discussion about the functionality of a tub versus this tube.
 I don't know about you, but I've never fully understood how the room that gets the most soap and water seems to be the most prone to mold.
 That being said, anyone who doesn't have a good shelf to put these fun bath items on knows the harsh reality of tubs that just sit in the tub area: they get kinda gross.